 Fine-tuning materials.
 The roads to success in the 3D printing sector will depend on fine-tuning materials to the needs of each application.
 This fine-tuning process will involve the type and the quality, strength and costs of materials, but also the selection of marketing channels and for example packaging of the end product.

 Recommended.
-82% of the attendees of the third edition would recommend the conference to colleagues or business relations.
+85% of the attendees of the fourth edition would recommend the conference to colleagues or business relations.